dandi/dandi-hub/README.md

     - Create the bucket.

 2. **Configure Terraform to Use the S3 Bucket**:
-    - In your Terraform project directory, create a file named `backend.tf` with the following content:
+    - In the `envs/<deployment>` directory, create a file named `backend.tf` with the following content:

     ```hcl
     terraform {